 In the afternoon the rain seemed to have slowed up a bit, so we went for another one of the two circuits hoping to be able to finish that quickly and see how we stood.
 That one had 16 caches on an elongated loop starting from Banchory’s Cricket Club and Curling Club.
 Neither sporting venue was in use.
 They have an open-air curling rink which was, for all intents, a very square-looking pond.
 The cricket pitch looked much the same.

-Anyway, the dry weather stayed with us for about three-quarters of that loop, and then the heavens opened again and we got completely drenched just as we were starting to feel like we’d dried out.
+Anyway, it didn’t rain again for about three-quarters of that loop, but then the heavens opened once more and we got completely drenched just as we were starting to feel like we’d dried out.
 “Booooooo!”
 And “Hissssss!”
 I say.
 The drenching dampened the enthusiasm as well as the clothing.
 I looked at the proposed northern loop (the planned final one of the day) and suggested that 6-7 of them looked as if they could be done as a drive-by, so we went off with that in mind.
 Scott stayed in the car, while I jumped out, got wetter, and dashed as quickly as I could to and from a few more caches.

 Once we’d done all the drive-bys the time was looking pretty much against us, and I think we were both completely drained by the wet, so we gave up and went home.